GUIDE

 Checkbox per side.
 Uncheck to hide that rule box from the TV view without deleting the content.
 Useful for keeping rules saved but only showing them when needed.

-Tip: Save your most-used rule configurations as presets in Settings.
-When creating a new bracket, just select the preset from the dropdown and both sides fill in automatically.
+Tip: Save your most-used rule configurations in Rule Presets, or hit + Save as Preset directly inside the TV Casting section while creating a bracket.
+When creating a new bracket, select a preset from the dropdown and both sides fill in automatically — no page reload needed.

 4